 If your driver’s license is suspended or will be soon, you need to take immediate action.

-Most people do not know why their driver’s license has been suspended until it happens to them.
-The DMV sends you a notice that either indicates that your license was suspended on a certain date or will be suspended on a certain date.
+When your license is suspended, the DMV sends you a notice to your last known address (the address on your driver’s license).
+This notice indicates that your license was suspended on a certain date or will be suspended on a certain date.

 Do Not Drive While Your Driver’s License is Suspended